SolaraHealthAU/fhir/README.md

 ## 🎯 Key Features

-- **🔒 Complete Type Safety**: Full TypeScript definitions for all FHIR R4/R5 resources
+- **🔒 Complete Type Safety**: Full TypeScript definitions for all FHIR R4 resources
 - **✅ Runtime Validation**: Zod-powered schemas catch errors before they cause problems
 - **🚀 Express Integration**: Ready-to-use middleware for building FHIR servers
-- **📚 Comprehensive Coverage**: Support for all 150+ FHIR R4/R5 resource types
+- **📚 Comprehensive Coverage**: Support for all 150+ FHIR R4 resource types
 - **🌳 Tree Shakeable**: Only bundle what you use
 - **⚡ Auto-Generated**: Always up-to-date with official FHIR specifications
 - **🏗️ Builder Pattern**: Intuitive APIs for defining FHIR capabilities
+- **☁️ Modern Deployment**: Built for serverless environments (AWS Lambda, Vercel) and traditional servers

 ## 📊 Performance at a Glance